Ken Dodd: Early life

 Dodd was born on 8 November 1927 in a former farmhouse in Knotty Ash, a suburb of Liverpool, to Arthur Dodd and Sarah (née Gray).
-He had an older brother, William and a younger sister, June.
+He had an elder brother, William, and a younger sister, June.
 He went to the Knotty Ash School, and sang in the local church choir of St John's Church, Knotty Ash.
-He was to live in Knotty Ash all his life, dying in the house in which he was born, and often referred to the area—as well as its mythical "jam butty mines" and "black pudding plantations"—in his act.
+He went on to live in Knotty Ash all his life; he died in the house in which he was born, and often referred to the area—as well as its mythical "jam butty mines" and "black pudding plantations"—in his act.
 During the Second World War he was evacuated with his school to Shrewsbury, where he attended the Priory Grammar School for Boys.
-He was also evacuated to the village of Penmachno, near Betws y Coed, where he attended the local village school and learnt Welsh.
+He was also evacuated to the village of Penmachno, near Betws y Coed, where he attended the local village school and learned Welsh.

 He then attended Holt High School, a grammar school in Childwall, Liverpool, but left at the age of 14 to work for his father, a coal merchant.
 Around this time he became interested in show business after seeing an advert in a comic: "Fool your teachers, amaze your friends—send 6d in stamps and become a ventriloquist!" and sending off for the book.
 Not long after, his father bought him a ventriloquist's dummy and Ken called it Charlie Brown.
 He started entertaining at the local orphanage, then at various other local community functions.
 His distinctive buck teeth were the result of a cycling accident after trying to ride a bicycle with his eyes closed.
 Aged 18, he began working as a travelling salesman, and used his work van to travel to comedy clubs in the evenings.

 Early career

 Before becoming a full-time professional performer, mostly on stage, his first known appearance on radio was in Variety Fanfare (producer: Ronnie Taylor, venue: Hulme Hippodrome) made by the BBC in Manchester in 1950–1952.

-He said he gained his big break at age 26 when, in September 1954, he made his professional show-business debut as Professor Yaffle Chucklebutty, Operatic Tenor and Sausage Knotter at the Nottingham Empire.
+He said he gained his big break at the age of 26 when, in September 1954, he made his professional show-business debut as Professor Yaffle Chucklebutty, Operatic Tenor and Sausage Knotter at the Nottingham Empire.
 He later said, "Well at least they didn't boo me off".

 He continued to tour variety theatres up and down the UK, and in 1955 he appeared at Blackpool, where, in the following year, he had a part in Let's Have Fun.
 His performance at the Central Pier was part of a comedy revue with Jimmy James and Company.
 Also on the same bill were Jimmy Clitheroe and Roy Castle.
 Dodd first gained top billing at Blackpool in 1958.